material-components/material-components-web/packages/mdc-select/bottom-line/README.md

   </a>
 </div>-->

-Select bottom line animates activation and deactivation state as the select focuses and blurs.
+Select bottom line animates activation and deactivation state as the select receives focus and blurs.
 Every select should have a bottom line.

 ## Design & API Documentation